 Test optional admission has been around for almost three decades.
 Other academically competitive institutions offer test optional admission and independent research shows that test optional applicants are just as successful academically.

 A: Our internal research on the efficacy of this initiative indicates that there is a group of liberal arts and business students for which the SAT or ACT may not be a fair predictor of academic success based upon their motivation and high school academic accomplishments.
 There is no plan at this time to extend this program to other programs or schools within the University.

 Q: How do I apply as a test optional candidate?

 A: When prompted, simply indicate your intention on your application for admission to Duquesne.

 Q: What are the other requirements for admission?

-A: All other admission requirements are consistent with those of other liberal arts students: Minimum cumulative GPA of least 3.0, college preparatory curriculum, extracurricular involvement and submission of our standard essay.
+A: All other admission requirements are consistent with those of other liberal arts and business students: Minimum cumulative GPA of least 3.0, college preparatory curriculum, and extracurricular involvement.

 Q: Will I qualify for academic scholarships?